openstack/octavia/diskimage-create/README.rst

         '-f' disable tmpfs for build
         '-h' display help message
-        '-i' is the base OS (default: ubuntu-minimal) '-k' is the kernel meta package name, currently only for ubuntu-minimal base OS (default: linux-image-kvm) '-l' is output logfile (default: none)
+        '-i' is the base OS (default: ubuntu-minimal) '-k' is the kernel meta package name, currently only for ubuntu-minimal base OS (default: linux-image-virtual) '-l' is output logfile (default: none)
         '-n' disable sshd (default: enabled)
         '-o' is the output image file name